eltribehou/AerospaceBar/README.md

 - Right-click context menu for quitting the app
 - Runs without a dock icon
 - Always visible across all spaces
+- Appears below the macOS menubar when it's shown (doesn't block access to system menu)

 ## Requirements